RiceComp413-Fall2022/S4/README.md

 4. Setup environment variables: add the following line to the end of your venv/bin/activate script: <br>
    `export FILE_PATH=your_file_path_here`
+   For example:
+   `export FILE_PATH=/Users/ericy/Desktop`.
+Remember to add the '/' in front of the path, or else it will not work.

 ## Run the Server: